 This page contains information about the main concepts and entities of Fast Data.
 Before going through other sections be sure to have an overall understanding of the topics presented here.

-A System of Records is the data source providing the raw information to a Fast Data system.
-Usually, a System of Records is a database containing all the information about a specific business domain.
+A System of Record is the data source providing the raw information to a Fast Data system.
+Usually, a System of Record is a database containing all the information about a specific business domain.

 Change Data Capture (CDC)

-A Projection is a representation of the data coming from the System of Records, which have undergone two steps:
+A Projection is a representation of the data coming from the System of Record, which have undergone two steps:

 - A filtering of the fields of the original record (i.e. only the fields that you are interested in are going to be saved, so that you don't waste storage for unnecessary information);

 - A data standardization process, to have your data in the exact format you want.